The DS9TM Kitbashes

 Adam Buckner: "I built it for the beginning of Season 6 on DS9 as a BG ship for my episodes around the space station where the detailing and scaling would be less noticeable as being completely mixed, but when Gary Hutzel saw it, he wanted it for his Episode with the JH Bug.
 I added more detail at this point to make sure the scale looked like a smaller ship even tho' it was an Excelsior dish."

 It is true that, with all its modifications, the saucer is indeed hardly recognizable as one of the Excelsior.
 Considering that there is a Miranda bridge and a complete Miranda rollbar, even with the phaser cannons, these components may have actually been taken from this class.
-The nacelles (of the real, 1/1 scale ship) may not be the same as on the Excelsior anyway, although they have similar overall proportions.
+The nacelles (of the in-universe ship) do not have to be the same as on the Excelsior anyway, although they have similar overall proportions.
 I wouldn't expect that Starfleet turned Excelsior nacelles by 90 degrees such that the reinforcement on the bottom accidentally becomes the warp field grille.
 The only things that don't quite fit into this image are the many (bright green) windows on the saucer that are spread throughout the whole surface and which wouldn't make much sense if they appeared in the ceiling over quarters and corridors at random.
 On the other hand, the windows would not correspond to a possible deck layout on a larger Excelsior saucer either.

 Adam Buckner agrees with scaling the ship to the Miranda components, and we obtain a length of only 210m - considerably smaller than a Miranda.